shashank-poola/learnify/README.md

-## Learnify - A Digital course selling website for online digital products!!
+## Learnify - A Digital course selling website for online digital products!